 St. John Fisher College, B.A., cum laude

-Kevin was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the fields of Commercial Litigation and Product Liability Litigation—Defendants.
+Kevin was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2022 in the fields of Commercial Litigation, Product Liability Litigation—Defendants, and Litigation—Real Estate.
 Kevin has been listed in Best Lawyers since 2019.
 Additionally, he was named the Best Lawyers® 2021 Product Liability Litigation—Defendants “Lawyer of the Year” in Rochester, NY.

-He was awarded the 2014 New York State Bar Association’s President’s Service Pro Bono Award for the 7th Judicial District for his work on behalf of veterans, including co-founding One Team, One Fight, which addresses veterans’ employment, education, medical, psychological, housing and legal needs.
+He was awarded the 2014 New York State Bar Association’s President’s Service Pro Bono Award for the 7th Judicial District for his work on behalf of veterans, including co-founding One Team, One Fight, which addressed veterans’ employment, education, medical, psychological, housing and legal needs.

 Kevin is also a recipient of the 2011 Pro Bono Award, presented by the United States District Court for the Western District of New York State.
 The award recognizes “distinguished work representing indigent civil litigants, often in civil rights cases,” along with “extraordinary commitment, dedication, skill and professionalism in ensuring equal access to justice for all,” according to Chief Judge William M. Skretny.

 Kevin Saunders currently serves on the Legal Assistance of Western New York (LawNY) board and the Simon School Executive MBA Program Alumni Advisory board.
-He is a member of the New York State and Monroe County Bar Associations (and chair of the latter’s Veterans Committee).
+He is a member of the New York State and Monroe County Bar Associations (and former chair of the latter’s Veterans Committee).